WASHINGTON (AP) -- U.S. long-term mortgage rates fell this week, giving an incentive to potential buyers as the spring homebuying season opens.

 The average doesn't include extra fees, known as points, which most borrowers must pay to get the lowest rates.

-The average fee on 30-year fixed-rate mortgages was unchanged this week at 0.5 point.
-The fee on 15-year mortgages held steady at 0.4 point.
+The average fee on 30-year fixed-rate mortgages was unchanged this week at 0.4 point.
+The fee on 15-year mortgages also held steady at 0.4 point.

-The average rate for five-year adjustable-rate mortgages dropped to 3.83 percent from 3.98 percent last week.
-The fee rose to 0.3 point from 0.2 point.
+The average rate for five-year adjustable-rate mortgages was unchanged at 3.84 percent.
+The fee remained at 0.3 point.